digitallinguistics/digitallinguistics.github.io/README.md

 # DLx Developers

 Welcome to the DLx Developers page!
 Here you can find documentation on DLx tools, assets, and utilities for your various DLx projects.
-Check out the links below for more, or head to the [Digital Linguistics GitHub page][1] to view all the DLx repositories.
+Check out the links below for more, or head to the [Digital Linguistics GitHub page][GitHub] to view all the DLx repositories.

 ## Contents